jadedilin/jadedilin.github.io/docs/index.md

 <h1>Welcome!</h1>
 I'm Jade.

-This site was created using Jekyll as part of the Scholars and Guides programme for RailsConf 2025.
+This site was created using Jekyll as part of the Scholars and Guides Program for RailsConf 2025.
 Find out more about me <a href="/about">here</a>.